 config query parameter.

-shopify extension serve outputs the complete string that you must add to a checkout URL, including the contents of the config file.
+shopify serve outputs the complete string that you must add to a checkout URL, including the contents of the config file.
 If you use the browser extension, then it automatically appends the config query string to the checkout URL.
 For example,

 The following example includes the URL-encoded version: